per2jensen/dar-backup/README.md

 # <a id="script-features"> Script features

   - Take full backups, differential backups or incremental backups
-  - Uses the par2 functionality for file repair, 5% error correction configured
+  - Uses par2 for file repair, 5% error correction configured
     - As an example 3 8K blocks bitrot introduced in a test archive is repairable.
 That amounts to just about 5% bitrot (see [testcase1](https://github.com/per2jensen/dar-backup/blob/main/test/test-parchive.sh), [testcase2](https://github.com/per2jensen/dar-backup/blob/main/test/test-parchive-multiple-8k-blocks.sh))
     - See more on integration to [parchive](http://dar.linux.free.fr/doc/usage_notes.html#Parchive)
   - Test the archive after a backup